-Every year class elections are held so that two different representatives of boys and girls can be elected from year 1 to year 6.
+Every year class elections are held so that different representatives of boys and girls can be elected from year 1 to year 6.

 Members of the newly elected School Council then elect a Chair and a Vice-Chair on a termly rotation.